 Is it feasible for a Helicopter flight to Everest?
 With this in mind, should you carry a cell phone with you while on an overnight trek?
-What if you get lost in the middle of nowhere while trekking in Nepal?
+What if you get lost in the middle of some where whiletrekking in Nepal?
 Several issues remain unanswered in the world.

 In this blog article, we'll look at the likelihood of reaching the top of Mount Everest in a helicopter and what might happen if you get caught out on the trail.
 Stay tuned for more intriguing blog posts!

-If money isn't an issue and/or if your trip to Nepal is already scheduled for another reason, then Lukla Airport makes more sense since it saves time.
+If money isn't an issue and/or if your Tour to Nepal is already scheduled for another reason, then Lukla Airport makes more sense since it saves time.

 How to Reach Mt.
-Everest: Helicopter flight to Everest?
+Everest by Helicopter flight?

 That is why many people choose an airplane trip rather: they may fly to the nearest airport and begin their journey from there.